SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Algorithm Design

-We present the overall training process on the PS, including the adaptation algorithm, in Alg. \ref{process-alg}.
-The training starts with supervised training, and the teacher model is updated batch-wise at the PS in each round for $K_s^h$ iterations (Lines 4-5 in Alg. \ref{process-alg}).
-The PS distributes the global bottom model and teacher bottom model to each client (Line 7 in Alg. \ref{process-alg}).
-The cross-entity semi-supervised training on PS is performed for each client in turn using the top model.
-Then, the calculated gradients for student features are sent to the corresponding clients (Lines 10-13 in Alg. \ref{process-alg}).
-After $K_u$ steps of \locReg, the bottom models are aggregated (Lines 19-22 in Alg. \ref{process-alg}).
-Finally, the PS updates $K_s$ based on estimating the loss variation at the end of each round (Lines 23-24 in Alg. \ref{process-alg}) and starts the next round.
-The client training process is identical to what we have described in Section \ref{system-design}, which includes conducting local forward propagation, uploading features, and backward propagation based on the downloaded gradients subsequently.
+We present the overall training process on the PS, including the adaptation algorithm, in Alg. \ref{alg-process}.
+The training starts with supervised training, and the teacher model is updated batch-wise at the PS in each round for $K_s^h$ iterations (Lines 4-5 in Alg. \ref{alg-process}).
+The PS distributes the global bottom model and teacher bottom model to each client (Line 7 in Alg. \ref{alg-process}).
+The \locReg on PS is performed for each client in turn using the top model.
+Then, the calculated gradients for student features (features generated by student bottom models) are sent to the corresponding clients (Lines 11-14 in Alg. \ref{alg-process}).
+After $K_u$ steps of \locReg, the bottom models are aggregated (Lines 18-21 in Alg. \ref{alg-process}).
+Finally, the PS updates $K_s$ based on the loss variation at the end of each round (Lines 22-23 in Alg. \ref{alg-process}) and starts the next round.
+The detailed of client training process have been described in Section \ref{system-design}, which includes conducting local forward propagation, uploading features, and performing backward propagation based on the downloaded gradients.